tobybutchart/SWAT/README.md

 <p>Welcome to SWAT</p>
 ```

-Will produce the following from https://URL/hello-world
+This will produce the following from https://URL/hello-world - the header and footer will be injected automatically.

 <img src="res/hello-world.png" alt="Hello World!">